ghiden/vim-stuff/README.md

     ln -s ~/src/vim/.vimrc ~/.vimrc

-You can add pathogen by yourself or link it to here
+You can add pathogen by yourself or link it to here.
+I'm assuming .vim exists already and autoload directory does not exist.

-    ln -s ~/src/vim/pathogen-vim/autoload ~/.vimrc/autoload
+    ln -s ~/src/vim/pathogen-vim/autoload ~/.vim/autoload

 Change this part of .vimrc to where you placed this repo's bundle